21 Top-Rated Attractions & Places to Visit in Atlanta, GA

 Address: 441 John Lewis Freedom Pkwy N, Atlanta, Georgia

-Designed by architect Richard Meier and enlarged with three new buildings designed by Italian architect Renzo Piano, the High Museum of Art is noteworthy both for its architecture and its extraordinary collections of art from the Renaissance to the present day.
-It is particularly known for its works by 19th-century French masters and an extensive collection of 19th- and 20th-century American art.
+Designed by architect Richard Meier and enlarged with three new buildings designed by Italian architect Renzo Piano, the High Museum of Art is noteworthy both for its architecture and its extraordinary collections, With a focus on art from the Renaissance to the present day, it is particularly well-known for its works by 19th-century French masters and an extensive collection of 19th- and 20th-century American art.

-There is also a significant collection of European paintings and decorative art, and newer additions include modern and contemporary art, photography, and African art.
+There is also a significant collection of European paintings and decorative art to explore.
+Newer additions include modern and contemporary art, photography, and African art.
 The museum forms part of the Robert W. Woodruff Arts Center and hosts an annual film series featuring foreign, independent, and classic cinema.

 Address: 1280 Peachtree Street NE, Atlanta, Georgia

-Established in 1951, College Football Hall of Fame is a must-visit for sports enthusiasts when visiting Atlanta.
-It's located adjacent to Centennial Olympic Park, close to the Georgia Aquarium, ensuring visitors can scratch more than one great attraction off their list with a single visit.
+Established in 1951, the College Football Hall of Fame is a must-visit for sports enthusiasts when visiting Atlanta.
+It's located adjacent to Centennial Olympic Park, close to the Georgia Aquarium, ensuring you'll be able to scratch more than one great attraction off your list with a single visit.

 The Hall of Fame's unique football-shaped location only opened in 2014 and features a variety of fun interactive displays and activities suitable for all ages.
 Almost 100,000 square feet in size, it even includes an indoor football field big enough for kids to run around and blow off some steam.